Notice of Candidacy

 Overview

-Are you ready to file?
-On this page, download a notice of candidacy form and find information about how and where to file.
-See Filing for Candidacy for additional requirements.
-Find election details and upcoming filing periods at Running for Office.
+Learn about how and where to file your notice of candidacy on this page.
+See Filing for Candidacy for additional candidate requirements.
 Candidates must pay the filing fee when they file a notice of candidacy.
 Find more information at Filing Fees.

-Any person seeking to become a candidate must file the appropriate notice of candidacy form*:
+Any person seeking to become a candidate must file a notice of candidacy form.* On this page, download a notice of candidacy form and find information about how and where to file.

-*Only the candidate may file the notice of candidacy and pay the filing fee in person at the appropriate board of elections.
+*Notices of candidacy may not be delivered by surrogates or staff.
+Only the candidate may file the notice of candidacy and pay the filing fee in person at the appropriate board of elections.
 Alternatively, a candidate may have the candidate’s signature on the notice of candidacy acknowledged and certified by an officer authorized to take acknowledgments and administer oaths, in which case the candidate may mail or deliver by commercial courier service the candidate’s notice of candidacy to the appropriate board of elections.
 Please note that the candidate is not considered to have filed their mailed notice of candidacy until the appropriate board of elections receives it, provided it was before the end of the filing period.

 Where to File